-- Improved learning and valuable skills for the future: In children and vouth, participation in culture helps to develop thinking skills, build selfesteem, and improves resilience, all of which enhance educational One can make strong outcomes. linkages between culture and literacy and enhanced learning outcomes, in both, public education and in the development of valuable workforce skills. - 3.
+- Improved learning and valuable skills for the future: In children and vouth, participation in culture helps to develop thinking skills, build selfesteem, and improve resilience, all of which enhance educational outcomes. make strong linkages between culture and literacy and enhanced learning outcomes, in both, education and public in the development of valuable workforce skills. - 3.
 Better health and well-being: Participation in culture contributes to a healthy population in several ways.
 Creativity and cultural engagement have been shown to improve both mental and physical health.
 A growing body of research also demonstrates that the participation in art forms like music or theatre can improve the health and well-being of children and adults.
 Participation in the arts can relieve isolation and promote identity formation and inter-cultural understanding. - 4.
 Social solidarity and cohesion: The benefits of culture for individuals can spill over to society as a whole.
-Culture helps build 'social capital' the bond that holds communities together.
+Culture helps build social capital the bond that holds communities together.
 Cultural activities such as festivals, fairs bring people together build social solidarity cohesion.
 It further fosters social inclusion, community empowerment. civic pride, and tolerance. culture is important for the vitality of all communities Social networks created through cultural initiatives in the community resulted in direct economic benefits for the neighbourhood.